 Confused yet?
 Welcome to the world of time travel.

-Explore the links on the next page for even more mind-blowing cosmology.
+Explore the links below for even more mind-blowing cosmology.